ampproject/amphtml/extensions/amp-sidebar/amp-sidebar.md

 ##### data-close-button-aria-label**

-Optional string used as ARIA label for close button.
+Optional attribute used to set ARIA label for the close button added for accessibility.

 ##### common attributes